dhanani94/2020_ga_election_data/README.md

 # 2020_ga_election_data

 To run, please use python 3.8 and jupyter notebook
+You might need to add this line to get some plugins working if you are using anaconda. `conda config --add channels conda-forge`

 The data used is from the following sources:
 * [population_data](https://www.indexmundi.com/facts/united-states/quick-facts/georgia/population)